 PPS: You can imagine my surprise when I visited Safeway after my second jab was all processed and I noticed with my keen detective-like eye that they actually stock thousands of products.
 The shelves were full.
 It was like online dating v. dating dating.

 PPPS: Everything documented here was true at the time it was written (2021jun-jul) except for the obvious bullshit like the fake conversations.
+Yes I was actually charged for an entire case of mangoes which I did not order and then did not receive.
 I am not updating this article ever except for grammatical errors.
 It is a snapshot of the times.
 Thank you for enjoying.
 Go-kart safely.